YassineDER/LinkedOut/README.md

 Before creating your own start script, you need to:

-- Sign up for a free account on [Mailtrap](https://mailtrap.io/) and get your SMTP credentials (username and password) and set them as `MAIL_USER` and `MAIL_PASS` environment variables.
+- Sign up for a free account on [Mailtrap](https://mailtrap.io/), enable Email Testing, get your SMTP credentials (username and password) from your created inbox and set them as `MAIL_USER` and `MAIL_PASS` environment variables.
+You will receive each email sent by the application in the Mailtrap inbox but won't be able to send emails to real addresses since this is just for developpement environments
 - Generate a JWT secret key with 32 characters and set it as `JWT_SECRET` environment variable.
 You can use a random string generator like [this one](https://jwtsecret.com/generate).
-- Create a new project on the [Google Developers Console](https://console.developers.google.com/) and enable the Custom Search API.
-Then, create a new API key and set it as `GOOGLE_API_KEY` environment variable.
-Finally, create a new search engine [here](https://programmablesearchengine.google.com/controlpanel/all) and set its ID as `GOOGLE_CX` environment variable.
+- Create a new project on the Google Cloud Console and enable the [Custom Search API](https://console.cloud.google.com/apis/library/customsearch.googleapis.com).
+Then, [create a new API key]((https://support.google.com/googleapi/answer/6158862)) if not already created and set it as `GOOGLE_API_KEY` environment variable in the script.
 - Create a new file called `start` (with no extension) in the `backend` directory like the following:

 ```bash